-- Abstract: A brief statement of the hypothesis or research question, design, and conclusions of the study. - Introduction: A statement of the purpose and aims of the study.
-This includes either specific hypothesis (thesis) or research questions (essay).
-Must also include a description of the scope of the problem or issue and rationale for the focus of the study. - Review of relevant literature: A comprehensive review that includes a synthesis of journal articles, books, and other documents that describe r relevant findings and indicating gaps in knowledge which the study may attempt to address. - Methods: Includes a description of terms, assumptions, approaches to data collection and analysis, ; procedures, instruments to be used, informed consent, storage of data describes the specific the IRB approval process, and limitation of the study. - Findings: Describes review of the study results, including figures, tables, etc. and/or a summary of the evaluation, review, or intervention developed depending on the type of thesis/essay type selected (see above) - Discussion: Describes the implications of the results, synthesis of major trends, discussion of meaning of the data for the field, correlation with other studies from the literature review, and outlines areas for further investigation of research. - Conclusions: Includes a summary of major findings and their application based on the type of study (See above). - Bibliography: Includes all references in the document and must follow the APA format
+- 2. Introduction: Includes a statement of the purpose and aims of the study.
+This includes either specific hypothesis (thesis) or problem/research questions (essay).
+Must also include a description of the problem's scope or issue and rationale for the study's focus. - 3.
+Review of relevant literature: A comprehensive review that includes a synthesis of journal articles, books, and other documents that describe relevant findings and indicate gaps in knowledge which the study may attempt to address. - 4.
+Methods: Includes a description of terms, assumptions, approaches to data collection and analysis; procedures, instruments to be used, informed consent, storage of data describing the specific the IRB approval process, and limitation of the study. - 5.
+Findings: Describes review of the study results, including figures, tables, etc. and/or a summary of the evaluation, review, or intervention developed depending on the type of thesis/essay type selected (see above) - 6.
+Discussion: Describes the implications of the results, synthesis of major trends, discussion of meaning of the data for the field, correlation with other studies from the literature review, and outlines areas for further investigation of research. - 7.
+Conclusions: Includes a summary of major findings and their application based on the type of study (See above). - 8.
+Bibliography: Includes all references in the document and must follow the APA format